Bougakov/Micromake-D1-3D-printer/Calibrating Micromake D1 with OpenDACT.md

 ![Teddy with boner](https://scontent-ams3-1.xx.fbcdn.net/v/t1.0-9/16195531_10158495767570354_6174518943208334893_n.jpg?oh=798154abea958b18114b8c29e6ea8d4f&oe=59636BB6)

 *(If you like this design of the Z-probe, you can purchase it from [Pinshape](https://pinshape.com/items/31151-3d-printed-z-eddy-the-micromake-z-probe-e3d-v5-fits-afinibot-etc).
-It is totally worth the asking price.).*
+It is totally worth the asking price.)*

 ## Calibrate the printer with OpenDACT